 3. Samsung Galaxy Chromebook

 This laptop is premium on the specs side too.
 It comes with an Intel Core i5 processor, 8GB of RAM, 256GB of storage, and a 4K AMOLED display.
-It’s one serious Chromebook, and you will be hard pressed to find a more premium one right now.
+It’s a serious Chromebook, and you will be hard pressed to find a more premium one right now.
 If you want one of the best touchscreen Chromebooks and price is not an issue, this is definitely one to look at.

 4. Asus Chromebook Flip C436